ZakiMahmood/riscv-decoder/README.md

 # riscv-decoder

-A command-line RV32I instruction decoder, written for the MEDS Module 2 grand assignment (Summer Training Programme 2026, Cohort 4).
+A command-line RV32I instruction decoder, for grand assignment (Module_2).
 It reads a hex file containing RISC-V machine code (one 32-bit instruction per line) and prints the decoded assembly for each instruction.